 There are many ways you can request a review or appeal made about your care or the behavior of those providing your care.
-These take the form of coverage determinations including exceptions, appeals, and grievances.
+These take the form of coverage determinations, including exceptions, appeals, and grievances.

 Appointing a representative (AOR): You may have a representative who is either appointed by you or authorized by the State to act on your behalf in filing a grievance, requesting a coverage determination, or requesting an appeal.

 If you have an appointment of representative or would like to appoint one, please fax or mail authorization documentation to the appropriate address listed below.
-An AOR or any legally appointment of representative documentation needs to be filed for each coverage determination and exception appeal request.
+An AOR or any legal appointment of representative documentation needs to be filed for each coverage determination and exception appeal request.

 Coverage determinations/exceptions and appeals are decisions we make about your benefits and coverage or about the amount we will pay for your prescription drugs covered under the Part D benefit included in your plan.